Former Rams swimmer added to coaching staff

-Former Colorado State swimmer MacKenzie Brown begins her first season as assistant coach with the CSU swimming & diving program.
+Former Colorado State swimmer MacKenzie Brown begins her second season as assistant coach with the CSU swimming & diving program.
 She was hired by Head Coach Christopher Woodard on Sept.
 11, 2013.
 As a former swimmer for the Rams and volunteer coach with the team, Brown brings with her a wealth of knowledge, in and out of the pool.

 "We are very fortunate to have someone as qualified as MacKenzie in our own backyard," Woodard said.
 "It has been my pleasure to both coach her and work with her as a colleague.
-She is innovative, hard-working and very capable of making the transition to NCAA coaching.
+She is innovative, hard working and very capable of making the transition to NCAA coaching.
 She has worked with some great mentors, including Fort Collins Area Swim Team head coach Chris Webb.
 I expect that MacKenzie will be a shot in the arm for our program as we continue to build a nationally recognized program."